real-logic/aeron/aeron-samples/README.md

 - __ErrorStat__: Monitoring tool that prints the distinct errors observed by the media driver.
 - __LossStat__: Monitoring tool that prints a report of loss recorded buy stream.
 - __LogInspector__: Diagnostic tool that prints out the contents of a log buffer for a given stream for debugging.

+Also included is some performance tests that can run all in the same process for convenience or across processes for illustration with variants for throughput or latency:

+- __embedded__: Tests tend to run in the same process.
+- __media__: Variants for IPC using shared memory or UDP via the network.

+## Aeron Archive Samples

+In the archive sub-directory, or package, you can find samples for recording and replay of streams from an Archive.

+    aeron-samples/scripts/archive/